tmaybe/dev.socrata.com/docs/queries/query.md

 - /docs/queries/
 parents:
 - Queries using SODA

+type: parameter
+param: "$query"
+description: "A full SoQL query string, all as one parameter"
+data_type: string
+order: 8
 ---

 The `$query` parameter allows you to combine multiple SoQL clauses together into a single parameter, for convenience.
 For example, you could combine a `$select` and a `$where` query together as follows: